Frequently asked questions

-One of our expert lawyers might suggest edits or variations to the agreement if they think necessary to suit your particular situation.
-This should be expected as part of the advice and certification stage and is part of what ensures your agreement is yours.
+One of our expert lawyers might suggest edits or variations to the agreement if they think it necessary to suit your particular situation.
+This should be expected as part of the advice and certification stage and is part of what ensures that your agreement is yours.

 What happens if we pay for certification and decide not to go ahead with it?

 Agreeable will refund your certification less any costs Agreeable has incurred.
 Please see our Terms and Conditions for more information.

 We cannot afford the fee for certification.
 Is Agreeable flexible with payment?

 In situations where partners are serious about getting their agreement certified but cannot pay the fee upfront, Agreeable may be able to consider other payment options.
 Please contact Agreeable to discuss your situation.
 We cannot guarantee that we will be able to enter into an alternative payment option in your situation.

 Where do I need to go for the certification?